(part III - Vieux Lyon)

 Open the metal railings gate and get inside the small courtyard.
 The well and the fountain in the courtyard are attributed to Philibert de L'Orme.

 At the northern corner of the building (on Rue Saint-Jean) stands the patisserie “A La Marquise”, one of the most famous and old shops of that kind in Old Lyon.
-At “A La Marquise”, one can find all spécialités Lyonnaises: Tarte à la Praline, Brioches, Bugnes, Coussins, Quenelles etc. The shop has a very small room with tables inside, which is always crowded and also a couple of tables on the road.
+At “A La Marquise”, one can find all spécialités Lyonnaises: Tarte à la Praline, Brioches, Bugnes, Coussins, Quenelles etc. The shop has a tiny room with tables inside, always crowded, and a couple of tables on the road.

 Maison des Avocats & Musée Miniature et Cinéma